meziantou/Meziantou.Analyzer/docs/README.md

 dotnet_diagnostic.MA0103.severity = none       # MA0103: Use SequenceEqual instead of equality operator
-dotnet_diagnostic.MA0104.severity = none       # MA0104: Do not create a type with a name from the BCL dotnet_diagnostic.MA0105.severity = none       # MA0105: Use the lambda parameters instead of using a closure
+dotnet_diagnostic.MA0104.severity = none       # MA0104: Do not create a type with a name from the BCL dotnet_diagnostic.MA0105.severity = none       # MA0105: Use the lambda parameters instead of using a closure dotnet_diagnostic.MA0106.severity = none       # MA0106: Avoid closure by using an overload with the 'factoryArgument' parameter
 ```